 White noise machines can also promote creativity.
 After all, an increase in focus brings about an increase in productivity.
 In turn, you’re able to brainstorm for ideas more and come up with better solutions to problems.

 In my opinion, white noise is the perfect solution to people in all professions.
 Whether you’re dealing with colors or numbers, you’ll be able to do your best work with some kind of white noise in the background.
 If you need any product recommendations, you can check out my article on white noise machines for offices.

 And if you work in a creative industry, you could also use regular music instead.
 White noise is just convenient because it doesn’t have lyrics or a melody that could be distracting.
 However, that’s not to say that it’s all sunshine and rainbows.

-The Potential Risks of Using White Noise
+The Negative Effects of White Noise in the Workplace

 Even though it’s widely considered to be a great way to focus, white noise may also come with some drawbacks.
 So let’s talk about those.